Provider Manual | Section 7

 HPSM ensures that members with coexisting medical and behavioral healthcare needs have adequate coordination and continuity of their care throughout the network.

-HPSM works closely with the San Mateo County Mental Health Plan as well as other county programs such as San Mateo County Behavioral Health and Recovery Services, Golden Gate Regional Center, and California Children’s Services to coordinate medical and behavioral care for members.
+HPSM works closely with the San Mateo County Mental Health Plan Behavioral Health and Recovery Services (BHRS), as well as other county programs such as Golden Gate Regional Center, and California Children’s Services to coordinate medical and behavioral care for members.

-Continuity and coordination of behavioral healthcare may involve HPSM communicating and coordinating care directly between PCPs and Behavioral Health specialists.
-The HPSM Care Coordination Case Manager and other related Health Services staff are responsible for coordinating services with San Mateo County Mental Health to ensure that individual members with coexisting medical and behavioral disorders receive appropriate treatment in the appropriate ambulatory and/or inpatient setting.
+Continuity and coordination of behavioral healthcare may involve HPSM communicating directly and/or coordinating care between primary care providers and behavioral health providers.
+The HPSM Care Coordination Case Manager and other related Health Services staff are responsible for coordinating services with San Mateo County BHRS to ensure that individual members with coexisting medical and behavioral disorders receive appropriate treatment in the appropriate ambulatory and/or inpatient setting.

 Long Term Care